 - Progressive summarization of saved content

-The question to ask yourself: which type of maintenance feels like something you would actually do?
+The question to ask yourself: which type of maintenance feels like something you would do?
 Be honest.
 The best system is the one you maintain consistently, not the one that sounds most appealing in theory.

 Find Your Knowledge System

 The digital garden and second brain are frameworks, not religions.
-Take what works from each, discard what does not, and build a system that matches how you actually think and work.
+Take what works from each, discard what does not, and build a system that matches how you think and work.

 If you want a knowledge workspace that adapts to your approach, where AI handles the organization and connection discovery so you can focus on thinking. try Atlas, pload your sources, explore the mind map, and build your personal knowledge system without the overhead of manual maintenance.